 Beware of the old Bait & Switch

 Let’s start at the top.
-Hong Kong’s Central district is the high-rent district, with the swankiest shops and malls squeezed among the city’s skyscrapers.
+Hong Kong’s Central district is the high-rent district, with the swankiest shops and malls squeezed among the city’s skyscrapers when it comes to shopping in Hong Kong.
 This is the place to go for a more upscale shopping experience and international designer brands, such as Louis Vuitton, Tiffany & Co, Gucci, Armani, Cartier, Chanel, along with all the other usual suspects.
 You’ll also find many high-end boutique stores, including the HK-only Harvey Nichols, Diane von Furstenberg, and Roger Vivier.

 Central is where you’ll find HK’s pinnacle of conspicuous consumption, The Landmark, Hong Kong’s most upscale and priciest mall.
 The Landmark is also home to the 5-star Mandarin Oriental Hotel, as well as many top restaurants.